 You’re using Logitech G533 gaming headset but find the microphone isn’t working?
-This sort of issue is quite annoying, but luckily it’s not hard to solve.
-Here’re 4 proposed fixes that helped many users get their Logitech G533 mic working again.
-Check them out and give a try!
+This sort of issue is quite annoying, but fortunately it’s not hard to solve.
+Here’re 4 simple fixes that helped a lot of Windows users to get their Logitech G533 mic back working.
+Check out and give them a try!

 - Check your microphone settings

 - Allow access to your headset microphone (for Windows 10 users)

 Fix 1 – Check your microphone settings

 To troubleshot your Logitech G533 microphone not working issue, you should first make sure it’s correctly configured on your PC.

 - Click the Start button.
 Then, type control panel in the search box and click Control Panel.